CiscoDevNet/terraform-provider-cdo/docs/resources/msp_managed_tenant_user_api_token.md

 page_title: "cdo_msp_managed_tenant_user_api_token Resource - cdo"
 subcategory: ""
 description: |-
-  Provides a resource to generate an API token for a user in an MSP-managed tenant.
+  Provides a resource to manage an API token for a user in an MSP-managed tenant.
 ---

 # cdo_msp_managed_tenant_user_api_token (Resource)

-Provides a resource to generate an API token for a user in an MSP-managed tenant.
+Provides a resource to manage an API token for a user in an MSP-managed tenant.